Lyon Hotels 2026: 49 Real Stays From £42

 | Croix-Rousse | Silk weavers' hill, local markets | — (best as a day visit) | 25 min walk / funicular |

-| Part-Dieu | Business district, TGV hub | — (best for transit/business) | 20 min tram |
+| Part-Dieu | Business district, TGV hub, budget cluster | Première Classe, Appart'City Part-Dieu, Citadines | 20 min tram |

 How Lyon Compares to Other French Cities for Hotels

 Lyon and Paris share a country but operate as different hotel markets entirely.
 Paris commands Palace-level pricing built on global recognition and a density of three-Michelin-star hotel restaurants unmatched outside Tokyo.
 Lyon, by contrast, delivers comparable architectural pedigree — Renaissance buildings, Belle Époque grandeur, a genuinely significant historic core — at 30–40% lower rates, with a food scene that many serious eaters consider France's best per pound spent.
 A meal at a proper Lyon bouchon costs a third of an equivalent Paris bistro experience and is often better.
+The gap is widest at the budget end: Lyon's £42–61 verified aparthotel tier has few real equivalents in central Paris at any price.

 Marseille, the other major southern French city break, trades on Mediterranean coastline and a grittier, more layered port-city history; Lyon has neither the sea nor Marseille's edge, but it has cleaner, calmer streets, two rivers instead of a harbour, and a hotel scene that feels more consistently polished across price points.
 Where Marseille's best hotels cluster around the Vieux Port and Mediterranean views, Lyon's best hotels cluster around Renaissance heritage and riverside settings — a fundamentally different kind of beauty, less coastal-glamorous, more architecturally serious.